Leena01103/Sales-Analysis/README.md

 •	Corporate has the lowest margin (10.1%) despite being second in sales — likely over-discounted to win deals

+ ###  6 — The forecast projects

+The forecast projects a seasonal Q4 2020 peak of approximately $50–55K.
+While this aligns with historical trends, the widening confidence interval suggests slowing growth and increasing uncertainty.

 ________________________________________
 ####   🛠 **Technical Highlights**